-- Open the Server Manager by selecting the Configure -> Server Manager item from the main menu. - 2.
-Select the Security page. - 3.
-Under the Server Key Pair group, Click the file selection button ext to the Certificate edit control. - 4.
+- 3. Under the Server Key Pair group, Click the file selection button next to the Certificate edit control. - 4.
 A file open dialog will appear that will allow you to select the public certificate provided from your certificate authority. - 5.
 Under the Server Key Pair group, Click the file selection button next to the Private Key edit control. - 6.
 A file open dialog will appear that will allow you to select the server's private key.
-This file was generated when you first created your CSR. - Most CAs provide a CA bundle file that contains all of the intermediate CA certificates leading up to your signed certificate.
+This file was generated when you first created your CSR. - 7.
+Most CAs provide a CA bundle file that contains all of the intermediate CA certificates leading up to your signed certificate.
 If your CA provides a CA bundle file, download and assign that file to the CA File field.